ppaquay/RepData_PeerAssessment1/PA1_template.md

 ```

-Below is the code used to load an preprocess the data.
+Below is the code I used to load an preprocess the data.
 The loading step simply consists in reading the data with the *read.csv()* function and storing the result in the "activity" data frame.
 The preprocessing step consists in creating a new column in the data frame with the timestamp (date & time in POSIXct format).
 To do this I first need to change the interval format to HH:MM.